AlkalineGarrett/aiddgen/DERIVED_KNOWLEDGE_EXAMPLES.md

 - **Concrete Details Requirement**: Derived knowledge bits must include concrete, specific details about what makes them unique to that node, while being more general than the original bits.
 A cue that a derived knowledge bit is too vague is when it wording like "contains specific patterns"; the concrete instances would need to be called out to be sufficiently detailed.

 - **Meaningful Reduction Requirement**: Derived knowledge bits must represent a meaningful reduction, not just a more concise version of the key pieces.
 If a derived bit is essentially just restating the individual knowledge bits in a shorter form, it doesn't merit being a derived knowledge bit.
-A good derived knowledge bit captures the essential essence while omitting secondary characteristics and implied details.
+A good derived knowledge bit captures the essential essence while omitting secondary characteristics and implied details. **Avoid lists**: Derived knowledge bits that enumerate items (e.g., "contains X, Y, and Z" or "includes A, B, C, and D") are typically just concise summaries rather than meaningful reductions.
+Instead, capture the underlying pattern or principle that connects these items.

 - **Uniqueness Requirement**: If derived information is exactly the same between two different nodes, it is too general and doesn't provide useful information.
 Each derived knowledge bit should capture something unique to its node's context.
 If a pattern appears identical across multiple nodes, it should either be removed or made more specific to each node's unique characteristics.